hsadoqi/online-se-pt-050420/README.md

 1. Finish your project
 2. [Schedule your review](https://go.oncehub.com/StructuredProgramCLIProjectReviews) (Don't schedulue your review until you've submitted your project on Learn.co)
+3. I am on the CLI review team, but I should be the reviewer-of-last-resort for this cohort.
+If you get me when scheduling, try your best to schedule with another instructor first.
+Slack me if you're having trouble finding slots and we'll try to get more time added to the calendar.

 ### Week 7: June 15, 2020